twpayne/chezmoi/assets/chezmoi.io/docs/why-use-chezmoi.md

 everywhere with an undo command and a restore from backup.

-As the core of our development environments become increasingly standardized (e.g. using git at both home and work), and we further customize them with our, at the same time we increasingly work in ephemeral environments like Docker containers, virtual machines, and GitHub Codespaces.
+As the core of our development environments become increasingly standardized (e.g. using git at both home and work), and we further customize them, at the same time we increasingly work in ephemeral environments like Docker containers, virtual machines, and GitHub Codespaces.

 In the same way that nobody would use an editor without an undo command, or